wwzz-max/DRCL/README.md

 <<<<<<< HEAD
 # DRCL
 =======
-# DRCL: Rethink Jigsaw Puzzles for Unsupervised Medical Image Segmentation
+# DRCL: Rethinking Jigsaw Puzzles for Unsupervised Medical Image Segmentation
 <br>

 ## A Glimpse into the Methods